jarhart/SublimeSBT/README.md

 **Start SBT**

   - Start an SBT session for the current project.
 If the project looks like a Play Framework project, the `play` command is used instead of the `sbt` command.

 **Stop SBT**

   - Stop the currently running SBT session.

 **Kill SBT**

   - Force the currently running SBT session to stop.

 **Show SBT Output**

   - Show the SBT output panel if it's not already showing.
 This also focuses the output panel and puts the cursor at the end.

 **Compile, Test, Run, Start Console**

   - Run the `compile`, `test`, `run`, or `console` SBT command.
 If SBT is currently running the command is run in interactive mode, otherwise it's run in batch mode.

 **Start Continuous Compiling, Start Continuous Testing**

   - Run `~ compile` or `~ test`.
 If SBT is currently running the command is run in interactive mode, otherwise it's run in batch mode.

+**Show Error List**

+  - Show a quick panel with any compile errors or test failures.
+Selecting an error opens the file at the line with the error.

 **Clear Errors**

   - Clear any compile errors or test failures and remove any highlighting thereof.

 Configuring
 -----------